martinekbh/martinekbh/README.md

 ### Hi there 👋

-I am a student at the University of Oslo (UiO), and hold a master's degree in Computer Science.
+I am a PhD student at the University of Oslo (UiO), and hold a master's degree in Computer Science.
 My interests are within machine learning/deep learning, mathematical optimization, and complexity theory.

 My repositories are for projects and assignments I have done for various courses I have taken at UiO.